History of Nepal: 16th century

+Early modern history

-Shah dynasty, Unification of Nepal
+Shah dynasty, unification of Nepal

 Prithvi Narayan Shah (c.
 1768–1775) was the ninth generation descendant of Dravya Shah (1559–1570), the founder of the ruling house of Gorkha.
 Prithvi Narayan Shah succeeded his father Nara Bhupal Shah to the throne of Gorkha in 1743 CE.
 King Prithvi Narayan Shah was quite aware of the political situation of the valley kingdoms as well as of the Baise and Chaubise principalities.
 He foresaw the need for unifying the small principalities as an urgent condition for survival in the future and set himself to the task accordingly.

 His assessment of the situation among the hill principalities was correct, and the principalities were subjugated fairly easily.
 King Prithvi Narayan Shah's victory march began with the conquest of Nuwakot, which lies between Kathmandu and Gorkha, in 1744.
 After Nuwakot, he occupied strategic points in the hills surrounding the Kathmandu valley.
 The valley's communications with the outside world were thus cut off.
 The occupation of the Kuti Pass in about 1756 stopped the valley's trade with Tibet.
 Finally, Prithvi Narayan Shah entered the valley.
 After the victory in Kirtipur, King Jaya Prakash Malla of Kathmandu sought help from the British and the then East India Company sent a contingent of soldiers under Captain Kinloch in 1767.
 The British force was defeated in Sindhuli by the Gorkhali army.
 This defeat of the British completely shattered the hopes of King Jaya Prakash Malla.
 On 25 September 1768, as the people of Kathmandu were celebrating the festival of Indra Jatra, the Gorkhali army marched into the city.
 Prithvi Narayan Shah sat on a throne put on the palace courtyard for the king of Kathmandu, proclaiming himself the king.
 Jaya Prakash Malla somehow managed to escape and took asylum in Patan.
 When Patan was captured a few weeks later, both Jaya Prakash Malla and Tej Narsingh Malla, the king of Patan took refuge in Bhaktapur, which was captured on the night of 25 November 1769.
 The Kathmandu valley was thus conquered by King Prithvi Narayan Shah, who proclaimed himself King with Kathmandu as the royal capital of the Kingdom of Nepal.

-King Prithvi Narayan Shah was successful in bringing together diverse religio-ethnic groups under one rule.
-He was a true nationalist in his outlook and was in favor of adopting a closed-door policy with regards to the British.
-Not only his social and economic views guided the country's socio-economic course for a long time, his use of the imagery of "a yam between two boulders" in Nepal's geopolitical context formed the principal guideline of the country's foreign policy for future centuries.
+King Prithvi Narayan Shah was successful in bringing together diverse religious-ethnic groups under one rule.
+He was a true nationalist in his outlook and was in favour of adopting a closed-door policy against the British.
+Not only did his social and economic views guide the country's socio-economic course for a long time, but his use of the imagery of "a yam between two boulders" in Nepal's geopolitical context formed the principal guideline of the country's foreign policy for future centuries.